Dr Effie Kesidou

 - PhD Economics, Eindhoven University of Technology, the Netherlands

-- MA Development Economics, University of East Anglia, School of Development Studies, UK
+- MSc Development Economics, University of East Anglia, School of Development Studies, UK

 Supervision of UG, MSc, and PhD dissertations.